 Data Analyses

 All data analyses were carried out in R (version 4.2.2, R Core Team, 2021).
-All anonymized datasets and coding scripts are available via the OSF (https://osf.io/8qbkn/?view_only=a663f2e3619545edafe86b0aee885603).
+All anonymized datasets and coding scripts are available via the OSF (https://osf.io/8qbkn/).
 Response criterion indices β and c were calculated using the psycho package (Makowski, 2018), β was calculated based on the likelihood ratio of the two distributions (noise and signal) while c represents the distance between the response criterion and the unbiased point, expressed in units of standard deviations.
 A higher value of either β or c would indicate a greater tendency to recognize stimuli as new instead of old (i.e., a more conservative response criterion).
 Since β is based on a ratio and more likely to violate distribution assumptions than c (Zhang et al., 2024), when the results of the two indices diverged, we gave more weight to c when reaching conclusions.
 Please see Table 1 for the plans on hypothesis testing.

 Exclusions